falahati/PyWhatsAppWeb/README.md

 5. Sending text messages
 8. Keeping logged-in status after restarts

-And includes an example which sends the file located in the *'Work'* folder.
-Read more bellow.
+And includes an example which sends the files located in the *'Work'* folder.
+Read more below.

 ## WHERE TO DOWNLOAD